chawlaKat/Practice_with_Threads/README.md

 http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/<br>

 #Threads
-The file "practice_threads" contains a program that creates three threads and has each print a "hello" statement.
+The file "practice_threads" contains a program that creates a user-specified threads (defaults to 5).
+Each thread prints a "hello" statement and a "proof of lock" statement, demonstrating use of a mutex.

 Uses the following reference pages:<br>
 * https://www.geeksforgeeks.org/multithreading-in-cpp/